GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 1 RoboTorq / 1 RoboHour = 1 token × 1 kW

-Because one ideal 1 kW robot working for one hour processes one token with one joule/second of energy for 3600 seconds.
+Why?
+One ideal 1 kW robot processing one token with one joule/second of energy for 3600 seconds.

+A token is a small, usable piece of digital information that can be processed by a robot or an AI's neural network.

 Hence: